G Shock Rangeman Review: One Tough Watch

 Solar charging is included, which means that the watch picks up any ambient light, even indoors, and charges the watch continuously.
 Just be aware that if it is close to flat, which does not happen easily, then it is best to charge it by a window or using a solar charger.

 Light in an office or similar is usually not that bright and might take some time to charge.
 The watch has a display showing how charged it is too.

 In terms of the usual digital watch features the Rangeman also delivers, with a countdown timer, stopwatch, hourly reminder, and 5 different alarms too.

 The Rangeman 9400 comes in three main color choices.
 There is black with red accents, khaki green with yellow accents, and a camo/black hybrid also with red accents.

-You can see them all below and click them to check out their prices on Amazon.
+You can see them above and click them to check out their prices on Amazon.